 This is one of the highest quality vegan multivitamins I’ve seen.
 It has a cellulose capsule, which makes it easier to digest and absorb than a tablet, and uses high-quality forms of most nutrients, like B12 as methylcobalamin and calcium as citrate and bisglycinate.
 It also includes iodine and chromium, which tend to have low intake levels from food for vegans.
 It uses the vegan source of all nutrients, including vitamin D as D2 (ergocalciferol).

-This is the same supplement as above, but it includes the full RDA of iron for women, so should not be taken by men or women who are not menstruating (i.e. in or past menopause or who have an IUD that prevents menstruation).
+This is the same supplement as above, but it includes the full RDA of iron for women, so should not be taken if you haven’t had a blood test showing iron deficiency.
+Generally, it’s not needed for men, or women who are not menstruating (i.e. in or past menopause or who have an IUD that prevents menstruation).
 Be cautious with iron supplements, because it is possible to take too much and we should get the majority of our iron from food so I don’t think it’s necessary for a supplement to give the full RDA of this nutrient.
 It is, however, helpful for women who are on restricted diets and/or can’t absorb iron very well from food.

 Vitamin D Recommended Supplements

 Vitamin D is one of the most important nutrients for your health, and the vast majority of people would test low if they were tested – vegans and meat eaters alike.
 It is used in so many different processes in your body, and I can’t stress enough how important it is to supplement with this – in addition to the multivitamin above.
 It’s also really inexpensive.